elizrgrs/elizrgrs.github.io/README.md

 ## Scholarship

-I am intersted in applying techniques from operations research to areas of publich health/power systems management.
-Currently I am working in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Nicolas Christianson.

-My presentation can be accessed here:
+I am interested in applying techniques from operations research and mathematical modeling to benefit the public good.

+This summer I worked in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Dr. Nicolas Christianson in the Caltech Computing and Mathematical Sciences department.
+This porject addresses the public health impact of power grid management and electricity generation, and a poster further detailing our work can be accessed here:

+For my senior thesis at Harvey Mudd College, I am working on the [all-pairs vitality-maximization problem](https://link.springer.com/article/10.1007/s10479-024-06022-4), which was formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul in 2024.
+My thesis specific website can be accessed [here](https://sites.google.com/g.hmc.edu/rogers-senior-thesis?usp=sharing).
+I will be updating the webiste with information about the project as I continue to lean into the area!

 ## Personal Interests

 ### I love music in all forms listening, making, sharing, and experiencing!

 #### Radio
-I co-host Wizards.fm on Monday nights 9-10pm on [KSPC 88.7 Claremont](https://kspc.org/) with my fellow mage DJ NO. Listen in and say hi in the spinitron chat!
+Find me on the airwaves on Saturday afternoons 4-5pm PST at [KSPC 88.7 Claremont](https://kspc.org/), where I co-host Wizards.fm with my fellow mage DJ NO. Listen in and say hi in the spinitron chat!

 #### Listening
 I primarily listen to music on [Tidal](https://tidal.com/), [Nina Protocol](https://www.ninaprotocol.com/), and my CD player bc spotify sux!
 Mandatory plug to [United Musicians and Allied Workers](https://weareumaw.org/).